A brand is more than just a logo or tagline. It’s who you are and what people feel about you.

 Why is it important to have a digital presence?

-There’s not a lot you can do about what someone says about your business online, but you can control the presence you create.
-Your digital presence must include robust, targeted, and engaging content that meets people where they are at while letting them know what you are all about.
+You can’t do much about what someone says about your business online.
+But you can control the presence you create yourself.
+How do you do that?
+By creating robust, targeted, and engaging content that meets people where they are while letting them know what you are all about.

-- It helps you get discovered or teaches an audience about the need you seek to solve.
+- Helps you get discovered or teaches an audience about the need you seek to solve

-- It legitimizes your business and helps customers see you are a real company.
+- Legitimizes your business and helps customers see you are a real company

-- It helps you sell at every moment across multiple channels.
+- Helps you sell at every moment across multiple channels

-- It provides data you can use to learn about your audience and provide better customer service or more valuable products and services.
+- Provides data you can use to learn about your audience and provide better customer service or more valuable products and services

-- It costs less than other advertising forms, such as print or maintaining an in-person presence.
+- Costs less than other advertising forms, such as print or maintaining an in-person presence

-- It boosts your SEO, something that’s very important if you want your customer to find you through search.
+- Boosts your SEO, something that’s very important if you want your customer to find you through search

 Last, it lets you educate your customer at multiple touchpoints in the buyer journey.
-We know that customers don’t usually buy upon first hearing of a company but need several prompts and a chance to research before they feel comfortable.
+We know that customers don’t usually buy upon first hearing of a company.
+They need several prompts and chances to research before they feel comfortable.

-Whether they find you through a search or see you in an ad on Instagram, having a wide-reaching online presence ensures they can find you when they are ready to take that next step.
+Either way, having a wide-reaching online presence ensures they find you when they’re ready to take that next step.

 Creating an online footprint isn’t a one-and-done event.
 You’ll need to commit to starting with the end in mind and continually refining your efforts for the changing landscape of online media.